Triad League Info

 finish and records.

-B. A minimum of two watches timers per lane is required.
-Determine the official time as follows: the lower of the two watches will determine the finish time.Propose to change to: Official time will be determined as calculated by the Swimmingly timing system.
+- A minimum of two timers per lane is required.
+Official time will be determined as calculated by the Swimmingly timing system (average of both timers).
 The scorekeeper may override the higher of entered times if times are significantly different and does not affect finish order.
+The finish judges order of finish will always be consulted if a heat has any times that are flagged by the Swimmingly timing system as having a timing error.
+(Amended 1/2023)

 7. Place Judges